nikita-kazakov/nikita-kazakov.github.io/_posts/2015-10-02-smaller-image-files-with-tinypng.md

 tags: tech
 ---

-Bottom Line: "Don't be that person who uploads a 10mb thumbnail image.
+Bottom Line --- "Don't be that person who uploads a 10mb thumbnail image.
 Compress it!"

 I recently stumbled upon <a href="http://tinypng.com" target="_blank" rel="noopener noreferrer">TinyPNG</a> that has the ability to compress your images really well.
 The compression is lossy, but for the majority of the images I’ve processed, I couldn’t tell the difference.
 It works by “selectively decreasing the number of colors in the image” and supports png transparency.
 It also supports jpeg files.